 The full moon names used by the Old Farmer’s Almanac derive from the Algonquin people and were adopted by colonial Americans.
 The energy of these full moons is considered to be active for the entire lunar month, from one full moon until the next.
-Here’s a guide and calendar to these full moon names.
+Here’s a guide and calendar to these full moon names that we also use in astrology.

 The sound of hungry, howling wolves in the starkness of winter inspired January’s full moon name.